scdxwyxj-ops/WBS/configs/PIPELINE_USAGE.md

    impact on new datasets.
 4. When experimenting, copy `pipeline.json` and point `CONSTANT.json:pipeline_cfg`
    to the variant so you can switch configurations quickly.
+5. Mask prompts are now controlled by a single switch: set `sam.mask_prompt_source` to `slic`, `previous_low_res`, or `none` depending on whether you want SLIC foreground, SAM’s last low-res output, or no mask prompt.